 So what types of vegetables should you eat?
 As you're planning your garden or that shopping trip to the roadside farm stand, consult this color chart:

 Yellow, orange and red fruits and vegetables, such as carrots, sweet potatoes, cantaloupe, pumpkin and apricots are good sources of carotenoids, naturally occurring anti-oxidants in brightly colored fruits and vegetables.
 Other fruits, including red peppers, watermelon, pink grapefruit and strawberries, are good sources of vitamin C, another antioxidant.

 Dark green vegetables, such as kale, broccoli, spinach and greens are rich sources of antioxidant nutrients, folic acid, fiber and phytochemicals.
 They also contain smaller but significant sources of other nutrients, including calcium.

 Red and purple fruits, such as berries, grapes, prunes and apples, contain certain pigments that act as antioxidants.

-If you can't grow your own vegetables, frozen or canned will do just fine.
-There's nothing better than garden-fresh produce, but there's no reason to turn away from fresh-frozen or canned if that's your best outlet.
+If you can't grow your own vegetables, frozen will do just fine.
+There's nothing better than garden-fresh produce, but there's no reason to turn away from fresh-frozen if that's your best outlet.